rjmurillo/moq.autocomplete/README.md

 Works in Visual Studio 2017 only because in previous versions Roslyn completion service is not available.

-Can be used in combination with [moq.analyzers](https://github.com/Litee/moq4.analyzers)
+Note: moq.autocomplete can be used in combination with [moq.analyzers](https://github.com/Litee/moq4.analyzers), which provide highlights and quick fixes for many typical problems.

 ## Supported features